ktorch/ktorch/docs/dictionaries.rst

 .. function:: dict(keys;values) -> dictionary pointer

-   :param sym keys:
+   :param sym keys: symbol keys to name the input values/tensors.
-   :param array/tensor values:
+   :param array/tensor values: k arrays/tensor pointers laigned with the keys.
    :return: an :doc:`api-pointer <pointers>` to a dictionary of tensors.

 .. note::